emer/axon/examples/mpi/README.md

 otherwise it builds with a dummy version of mpi that doesn't actually do anything (convenient for enabling both MPI and non-MPI support in one codebase).
 Always ensure that your code does something reasonable when mpi.WorldSize() == 1 -- that is what the dummy code returns.

-Also you should check the `ss.Args.Bool("mpi")`, set by the `-mpi` command line arg, to do different things depending -- e.g., don't try to aggregate DWts if not using MPI, as it will waste a lot of time and accomplish nothing.

 To run, do something like this:

 ```bash